philipjc/philipjc/README.md

 -------------------------------

 * 🌍  I'm based in England
-* 🧠  I work in the financial sector as a full-stack engineer, including DevOps and testing architecture.
+* 🧠  I work in the financial sector as a full-stack engineer, including DevOps and testing architecture
+* 🧠  I also dabble in Unreal game development using C++

 ### Skills